GMAT Reading Comprehension Tips: Top 8 DOs and DON’Ts

 Tip #7: Don’t Match Words to Find Correct Answers

 RC questions are a veritable minefield of trap answers.
-And a major way that GMAT Focus question-writers lay their traps is by using words and phrasing that make correct answers look wrong and wrong answers look right.
+And a major way that GMAT question-writers lay their traps is by using words and phrasing that make correct answers look wrong and wrong answers look right.
 In fact, incorrect RC answer choices often seem to exactly match what the passage says.
 Conversely, correct answers will switch up the wording, so that the answer seems less related to what is in the passage.

 For example, say a passage discusses “an atomic clock.”
 A very tempting incorrect answer choice might repeat that exact phrasing, “an atomic clock.”
 The correct answer, on the other hand, might say something about “an advanced timepiece.”